 ^^^Above: Got the end walls cut out with the classic peak roof.

 ^^^Above: End wall in place and the chicken door cut.

 We brain stormed some ideas for nest boxes and this is what we cam up with^^ All of that was built using scrap!
 Hooray!

 ^^^Above: We bought some cheap linoleum tiles for a total of $10 for 32 sq. ft.
 We also painted the base to help the tiles stick and further protect from water damage.

 Coop all primed...just needs a coat of color paint, add the roof, cut out some windows/more doors, add shingles, construct the chicken run, make a door to the chicken coop, finish the nest boxes....
-3 Months on slow work later.....
-I apologise for falling behind on the picture taking, I have just been so focused on getting the coop done the whole "take picture for BYC coop page" had evaded my mind.
+3 Months on slow work later (Remember what I said about being bad at getting things done?)
+I apologize for falling behind on the picture taking, I have just been so focused on getting the coop done the whole "take picture for BYC coop page" had evaded my mind.
 Anyways...Here are some on the final pictures and steps.
-(Oh and I will have a video at the end to cover everything about the coop, so before you ask any questions watch the video.)
 In this picture we have the whole roof complete, the roof supports in place and the ventilation triangle.
 Here is the big main door of the coop all cut out.
 You can also see that the shingles have been put on, but in the wrong direction!
 The roosts have been put in and are 18 inches high.
 And here are the nest boxes...a big improvement since the last picture.
 This is the run with 2x4's used for the frame.
 Front on the coop with the new ramp!
-Video coming soon!